mattskraft/all-skin-deep/docs/index.md

 <figure style="text-align: center; font-style: italic;">
   <img src="plots/NST-output-examples.png" alt="Pipeline" width="500">
-  <figcaption> Figure: Four examples of style-transferred skin lesion images, blending lesion content with dark-skin textures.</figcaption>
+  <figcaption>Four examples of style-transferred skin lesion images, blending lesion content with dark-skin textures.</figcaption>
 </figure>

 As a preliminary sanity check, I calculated the Structural Similarity Index Measure (SSIM) between each original content image and its style-transferred counterpart.
 SSIM measures similarity based on luminance, contrast, and structure, where 1 means perfect similarity and 0 means no similarity.
 The histogram below shows that while most generated images maintain decent similarity, a few are clear outliers.
 Manual inspection confirmed that something had gone wrong in those cases.
 For this project, I excluded all images with an SSIM score below 0.3.